OpenWaterProject/avr-upload/README.md

 If the board starts up successfully, it will first blink quickly 10 times rapidly.
 (NOTE: in some cases this initial behavior does not seem to appear immediately after programming -- to check, switch the power briefly off and back on after programming).

-Then, if an micro SD card is present, and it is possible to write to it, the datalogger will:
+If an micro SD card is present, and it is possible to write to it, the datalogger will:

 - sleep for 8 seconds (no visible activity)
 - record a line to the micro SD card
 - blink once very briefly (only 20 milliseconds)
 - repeat

+** Failure modes **

-If the board starts up but no micro SD card is present, the datalogger will simply blink constantly at a rapid rate (200 milliseconds on, 200 milliseconds off), ad infinitum.
+If the board starts up but no micro SD card is present, or it is not possible to write to it, the datalogger will simply blink constantly at a rapid rate (200 milliseconds on, 200 milliseconds off), ad infinitum.

+If the board starts up and it cannot access the onboard RTC, it will also blink constantly at a rapid rate (200 milliseconds on, 200 milliseconds off), ad infinitum.